yuthikasagarage/backend/README.md

 To install and set up the project, please follow these steps:

-1. docker-compose build && docker-compose up
+1. docker-compose up --build

 Added an nginx reverse proxy so that you can go to the apis in one endpoint for frontend

+### orders-api ---> localhost/order-api/documentation

-orders-api stays in localhost/order-api/documentation balance-api stays in localhost/balance-api/documentation
+### balance-api ---> localhost/balance-api/documentation

 You can access localhost/orders-api/{any route}

 You can access localhost/balance-api/{any route}